How Many Coffins Can Go in a Grave?

 Family Plots:

 Some families opt for larger burial plots, known as family plots.
 These plots can accommodate multiple coffins, often arranged side-by-side or in double-depth fashion.
-They’re designated specifically for members of a single family.
+They’re designated specifically for members of a single family. including adults and infants.

 Advantages: